PaulCCCCCCH/MNIST-synthetic-experiments/README.md

 - ~~(Tier 1) Backgrounds of the test set and the augmented dataset can be strips, noise, pure color or a mixture of everything.
 We have in total 4 * 4 = 16 settings to experiment with.
 This is to answer the following questions:~~
   ~~Does a mixture of everything makes the test set harder than noise alone?
 I expect the answer to be yes, since pure colors cannot really be regarded as just special cases of noises, as previous experiments have shown.~~
 - ~~(Tier 1) Try a test set with background in only 1 color, and look at the performance.~~
-- (Tier 1) Retrain base model, with the right unbiased digit setting.
+- (Tier 2) Retrain base model, with the right unbiased digit setting.
 If that does not work, then there may be problems with the code.
+- (Tier 1) See accuracy for each color

 ### Summary